-The cost of money laundering to businesses, economies, financial institutions that are providing financial services and society as a whole is enormous and far-reaching.
-Let’s take a look at the negative effects of laundering and money that has an illegal origin.
+The cost of money laundering to businesses, economies and society as a whole is enormous and far-reaching.
+Let’s take a look.

-Clearly, there are serious consequences for any organisation that is found to be laundering money, especially in the financial sector.
-Contracts may be lost and legal consequences imposed.
-And, of course, this kind of scandal tends to generate negative headlines for any company that is found to be involved, damaging reputations and causing customers to lose trust, forcing executives to take their business elsewhere.
+Clearly, there are serious consequences for any organisations found to be money laundering, especially in regulated sectors.
+Contracts may be lost and financial penalties imposed.
+And, of course, this kind of scandal tends to generate negative headlines for any company found to be involved, damaging reputations and causing customers to lose trust and take their business elsewhere.

 Money laundering reduces tax revenue because activity taking place in the underground economy is undeclared.
-This has a negative impact on the economy as a whole and also gives illegal businesses an unfair competitive advantage over those operating and earning from legitimate sources.
+This has a negative impact on a country’s economy as a whole and also gives illegal businesses an unfair competitive advantage over those operating legitimately.

-When money laundering is the raison d’être of a business, generating profit is secondary and products are often sold for less than the cost of production, which, again, puts a legitimate business or financial institution with legitimate income at a disadvantage because it reduces the money generated from product sales.
+When money laundering is the raison d’être of a business, generating profit is secondary, and products are often sold for less than the cost of production, which, again, puts legitimate businesses at a disadvantage.

 Money laundering is also often a reason why productive businesses, bought for the sole purpose of cleaning money, become unproductive or ‘sterile’.
 Efficiency in the real sector of the economy is therefore reduced.